decoyer/MyCalendar/README.md

 # MyCalendar
-Dynamic Note Calendar with *JavaScript"
+Dynamic Note Calendar with *JavaScript*

 using *Lit Element*